bowmnath/cis-351-w21/activities/week-01-intro.md

 1. Describe what it means for a circuit to be combinational.

-2. For each of the following representations, try to come up with an example that does not correspond to a combinational circuit.
-If you think it is not possible for a particular representation, describe why.
-    * Logic gates
-    * Truth tables
-    * Boolean algebra

-3. It is possible for a truth table to have more than one input and/or more than one output.
+2. It is possible for a truth table to have more than one input and/or more than one output.
 Does the number of entries in the table grow faster with the number of inputs, with the number of outputs, or the same with both?

-4. How many rows are there in a truth table with 6 inputs?
+3. How many rows are there in a truth table with 6 inputs?

 ![circuit 1](images/simple_circuit_1.jpg)

-5. Give one possible Boolean expression for the circuit above.
+4. Give one possible Boolean expression for the circuit above.

-6. Write the truth table for the circuit above.
+5. Write the truth table for the circuit above.

-7. Write the truth table corresponding to `((A xor B) C)'`.
+6. Write the truth table corresponding to `((A xor B) C)'`.

-8. Draw the corresponding circuit in the "natural" way.
+7. Draw the corresponding circuit in the "natural" way.

-9. Use your truth table to write the SOP form of the Boolean expression.
+8. Use your truth table to write the SOP form of the Boolean expression.

-10. Use either your truth table or the SOP for you just wrote to draw the circuit in PLA style.
+9. Use either your truth table or the SOP for you just wrote to draw the circuit in PLA style.
     * If you don't recall what I mean by PLA style, you can review the [relevant slides](/slides/boolean-sop.pdf)